lino-framework/book/docs/dev/help_texts.rst

 .. xfile:: help_texts.py

-The :xfile:`help_texts.py` file contains object descriptions to be installed as the `help_text` attribute of certain UI widgets: actors, actions and database fields.
+The :xfile:`help_texts.py` file contains object descriptions to be installed as :term:`help texts <help text>` of user interface widgets.
+The file is automatically generated from the documentation.

-It is automatically generated when a full build is being done.

-Note that this is done only when *all* pages of the doctree were built, i.e. when you ran :cmd:`inv clean` before running :cmd:`inv bd`.
+The file is generated only by a *full build*, i.e. when *all* pages of the doctree were built.
+If you want to be sure, you must run :cmd:`inv clean` before running :cmd:`inv bd`.
+So in practice you will say :cmd:`inv clean -b bd`

-Note that the :term:`help texts extractor` needs to be configured properly: see the :envvar:`help_texts_builder_targets` variable in the :xfile:`conf.py` of the book.
+Note that the :term:`help texts extractor` needs to be configured properly: see the :envvar:`help_texts_builder_targets` variable in the :xfile:`conf.py` of the :ref:`book` project.

 When a Lino :class:`Site <lino.core.site.Site>` initializes, it looks for a file named :xfile:`help_texts.py` in every plugin directory.
 If such a file exists,